Documentation

 npm install @vauban/glacis-sdk2.
 Initialize the client

-import { GlacisClient } from '@vauban/glacis-sdk';
+import { GlacisClient } from'@vauban/glacis-sdk';

-// For mainnet (after deployment)
+// For mainnet

-const glacis = new GlacisClient({ network: 'starknet-mainnet' });
+const glacis = new GlacisClient({ network:'starknet-mainnet' });

 // For Sepolia testing

-const glacis = new GlacisClient({ network: 'starknet-sepolia' });3.
+const glacisSepolia = new GlacisClient({ network:'starknet-sepolia' });3.
 Check if a wallet is verified

 const isHuman = await glacis.isVerifiedHuman(walletAddress);